ChavahJ/perfmatters/README.md

 4. The console log shows: "Time to resize tea-party: 1.1200000000008004ms".

 ####Part 4: Document the Code in main.js
+I did add comments here and there.
+It might be that I could have done more.
+But that's what happens when your project is already a week late.

 ####Part 5: Include a README file
 I have included a README file.
 I even changed it from the original one included.  :-)